 Inspiration can strike at any moment and from any place.
 More often than not, it feels like necessity truly is the mother of invention for us.
 There are times when a customer's unique need sparks a new idea.
 Other times, an unexpected situation—like receiving an order of boxes in the wrong size—leads us to get creative and we find ourselves designing at least 25 new hand-built pieces just to make use of those boxes.
-We will be introducing those truly unique pieces shortly.
+Check out our new frog trays, adorable, useful, and a joy to make.

 Each challenge becomes an opportunity to innovate, it’s what keeps our work both exciting and rewarding as we draw from over fifty years of creating pottery together to bring something fresh and meaningful to our Crutchfield Pottery customers.